kurtextrem/New-New-Tab-Page/readme.md

-New "New Tab" Page
+New tab page reimagined
 =========

-This is the new "new tab" page.
+This is a new "new tab" page.
 It was created by Google, but only in russian.

 I originally made this repository in order to get a far-reaching language support.
 Now I also want to finish the work from Google and / or design it more comfortable.